Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping

-To the best of our knowledge, our method is the first Bayesian indicator variable selection method that selects predictors for multiple correlated responses with possible heterogeneity.
-Comparing to existing methods, our method is featured by the following characteristics: (1) it conducts variable selection at both individual feature and group levels, and the selection is specific to each response, thus allowing the heterogeneity across multiple responses; (2) we introduce a new concept of subset PIP in genetic fine mapping to prioritize causal variants that target at subset(s) of traits and use it to make inference; (3) under the full Bayesian framework, our method is also flexible in incorporating prior biological knowledge into several parts of the model to guide grouping and weight the causal probability.
+Comparing to existing methods, our method has several advantages that provide additional insights into the multi-trait fine mapping problem: (1) our method conducts variable selection at both individual feature and group levels, and the selection is specific to each response, thus allowing the selection of causal variants of multiple heterogeneous traits from function or haplotype defined groups of SNPs in fine mapping; (2) we introduce a new concept of subset PIP in multi-trait fine mapping to select subset(s) of traits a causal variant targets at; (3) under the full Bayesian framework, our method is flexible in incorporating prior biological knowledge into the fine mapping problem to guide grouping and weight the probability of causal variants.
 In addition, we showed the posterior median estimator of the regression coefficients in our model is a soft thresholding estimator with selection consistency and asymptotic normality.
 We performed extensive simulations comparing our proposed method to existing multivariate regularization, Bayesian variable selection and fine-mapping methods.
-We applied our method to a multi-trait fine mapping problem and identified several important variants that target at multiple addictive behaviors and their risk factors.
+We applied our method to a multi-trait fine mapping problem in UK Biobank (UKB) and identified several important variants that target at different subsets of addictive behaviors and their risk factors.
 The paper is organized as follows.
-In Section \ref{sec:methods}, we review Bayesian variable selection methods, propose our model and its key features, investigate its theoretical properties, provide a Gibbs sampler and propose subset PIP for posterior inference.
-In Section \ref{sec:related_methods}, we list key benefits and downfalls of pre-existing methods.
+In Sections \ref{sec:review}, \ref{sec:method} and \ref{sec:related_methods}, we review the development of Bayesian variable selection methods, propose our model and its key features, investigate its theoretical properties, propose a new concept of subset PIP for posterior inference of our method, and compare to existing methods.
 In Section \ref{sec:simulation}, we show our model's performance in extensive simulations.
 In Section \ref{sec:application} we show a real data example and in Section \ref{sec:discussion} we provide discussion on the potential extension of our method in future studies.